 Digital transformation involves the entire company and its partners

-Whitepaper regarding the new “2023 CIO Agenda” study by CIO, CSO and COMPUTERWOCHE
+Whitepaper regarding the new “2023 CIO Agenda” study by CIO, CSO, and COMPUTERWOCHE

 What are CIOs planning when it comes to digitalization and their corporate IT?
 What strategies are they pursuing and how are they addressing the shortage of IT experts?
-The “2023 CIO Agenda” explores these questions and more.
+The current “2023 CIO Agenda” study explores these questions and more.

 While cloud, security and data are now commonplace, the use of artificial intelligence (AI) is becoming increasingly important.
 For successful digital transformation, however, simply bringing IT up to date is not enough.

-Download the “2023 CIO Agenda” study whitepaper
+Download the “2023 CIO Agenda” study whitepaper free of charge

 For most companies, digital transformation is an integral part of their corporate strategy.
 In this study, around 80 percent of the IT decision-makers surveyed spoke of a dedicated digitalization roadmap.
-While cloud technologies, the Internet of Things (IoT) and data analytics remain core technologies, over 40 percent of respondents believe that artificial intelligence (AI) will have the greatest impact on a company’s business model in the future.
+While cloud technologies, the Internet of Things (IoT), and data analytics remain core technologies, over 40 percent of respondents believe that artificial intelligence (AI) will have the greatest impact on a company’s business model in the future.

-In addition to the use of new technologies, decision-makers in IT consider support from top management, the anchoring of a sustainability concept, a good work-life balance and promoting their own IT specialists to be of significant importance for a successful transformation process.
+In addition to the use of new technologies, decision-makers in IT consider support from top management, the anchoring of a sustainability concept, a good work-life balance, and promoting their own IT specialists to be of significant importance for a successful transformation process.
 30 percent of respondents believe their company is already well positioned in this respect.

 • Assessments of the “ingredients” required for the digital mindset